danftang/NumericalPolitics/README.md

-# NumericalPolitics
+# Numerical Politics
-A numerical laboratory for experiments in the politics of multi-agent systems
+A laboratory for numerical experiments in the politics of interacting, autonomous agents.